In English

 Apply by sending invoice (pay it first!) and the original documents you received.
 Include your application form with your signature on both the signature line and the mandate below (SV 127en).
 This way you ensure your both you Kela reimbursement and sickness fund reimbursement can be paid with no hindrance.

-Should your visit be to a clinic that has an agreement with Kela and they can reduce your Kela reimbursement on the spot, send your paid bill with details of price and reimbursement to the fund’s office for the fund’s reimbursement.
+Should your visit be to a private clinic that has an agreement with Kela and they can reduce your Kela reimbursement on the spot, send your paid bill with details of price and reimbursement to the fund’s office for the fund’s reimbursement.

 Private surgical operations can be reimbursable in some cases.
 One must have strong argumentation demonstrating the reasons for which the reimbursement should be granted.
 Reasons for granting could be such as long queue times to operations in public health care or significant disadvantage that affects one’s daily life and routines.
 Whether the reimbursement will be granted or not will be decided by the board of the fund.
 All applications must be posted to the fund manager.

-3.4.Physiotherapy and Chiropractic
+3.4.Physiotherapy, Naprapath, Osteopathy and Chiropractic

-Physiotherapy given in public health care centre and public hospital clinics (EUR 11, 50 per appointment) is reimbursable without any limitations.
+Physiotherapy given in public health care centre and public hospital clinics (EUR 12,80 per appointment) is reimbursable without any limitations.

 Private physiotherapist is reimbursable 75 % of the cost per session, maximum amount of appointments is 20 times annually.